Hellzbellz123/AspenHalls/README.md

 # Vanilla Coffee
 Took me like 3 years to get around to updating this, time to finally start i guess

+# build with

+cargo build --release --target x86_64-unknown-linux-gnu        //for linux cargo build --release --target x86_64-pc-windows-msvc          //for windows
+                                                               // macos sucks and i cant test it so no